Advocating For Injured Workers In The Oregon Workers' Compensation System

 Back to all Practice Areas

-Workers’ Compensation: The Basics
+Workers’ Compensation in Oregon: The Basics

 When you get hurt on the job, workers' compensation (sometimes referred to as workmans' comp) should cover your medical care and wage loss so you can focus on healing.
 Unfortunately, this simple idea has become very complicated under Oregon's current workers' compensation system and many workers find they need an attorney's help to convince the insurer to pay them their benefits.